Research Experiences in the Chemistry Department

 How Do I Get Started in Research?

-When you have found one or more faculty members in which you are interested, fill out an Research Application Form below (note: this form is only active during times in which applications are accepted.
-See below for more information).
+When you have found one or more faculty members in which you are interested, fill out an Research Application Form below.
 The application process is meant to facilitate the best match of an undergraduate researcher to a faculty mentor, which depends on several factors such as the availability of space in each faculty member's lab.
 The application cycle starts the semester before the research project will begin.
 Before you apply, make sure you will have allowed for at least a 3 hour continuous block of time in your weekly schedule to dedicate to research.

 Do Research Experiences Provide Academic Credit?
 Can I Perform Research as Part of the Student Work Program?

 The simple answer is yes, to both questions!

 Academic credit is made possible by enrolling in either Directed Study (CHM 498) or Senior Thesis (CHM 451).
 Generally, 3 hours of research per week for a semester translates into 1 credit hour.
 Students generally sign up for 1-3 credit hours per semester (3-9 hour commitment per week).
 For CHM 498, a maximum of 4 credit hours can be applied towards a chemistry major or minor.
 The number of credit hours are agreed upon by the faculty research mentor and the student prior to enrollment.
 The Senior Thesis course is specified as a 2 credit hour course requiring 6 hours of research time per semester.
 In both cases, the specific times that the student will be present to perform the research each week is worked out between the student and the faculty research mentor.

 Students are also able to work on research projects as part of the Student Work Program.
 This must be agreed upon by both the faculty member and the student.
 The work level is determined by the amount of research experience gained by the student, but generally increases from year to year.